Power and limitations of distributed quantum state purification

 Distributed quantum computing (DQC)~\cite{caleffi2024distributed,peng2020simulating,mitarai2021constructing,piveteau2023circuit} offers a promising route to scale up the size of quantum computations.
 The idea is to combine the power of multiple quantum processors, by letting them perform joint computations via local operations and classical communication (LOCC)~\cite{chitambar2014everything}, which is essential for entanglement distillation~\cite{bennett1996purification,Devetak2003a,Fang2019c,zhao2021practical} and distribution~\cite{Briegel1998,Dur1999,Azuma2015a,Chen2024d} in quantum networks.
 While individual processors have limited capacity, the total power of the overall network can facilitate the implementation of advanced quantum algorithms~\cite{fujii2022deep,zhou2023qaoa}.

-A remaining challenge, however, is the presence of noise and decoherence, which limit the performance of all realistic quantum computing architectures, including DQC.
-In practice, quantum systems are open and inevitably interact with their environment, leading to deviations from the ideal scenario of pure states and unitary dynamics.
-Such deviations impair the computation and limit the accuracy of its outcomes.
-To address this problem, several approaches have been developed, including quantum error correction~\cite{knill1997theory,calderbank1996good,knill2000theory,chao2018quantum} and error mitigation techniques~\cite{temme2017error,cai2023quantum,endo2018practical,zhao2024retrieving,zhao2023information}.
+A remaining challenge, however, is the presence of noise and decoherence, which limits the performance of all realistic quantum computing architectures, including DQC.
+In practice, quantum systems inevitably interact with their environment, leading to deviations from the ideal scenario of pure states and unitary dynamics.
+Such deviations impair the computation and limit the accuracy.
+To address this problem, several approaches have been developed, including quantum error correction~\cite{knill1997theory,calderbank1996good,knill2000theory,chao2018quantum} and error mitigation~\cite{temme2017error,cai2023quantum,endo2018practical,zhao2024retrieving,zhao2023information}.